tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/User and Profile management/User-management.md

 * **E-mail**: E-mail address of the new user.
 PayU sends the login information to this e-mail address, make sure it is valid and the user has access to it.<br>Alternatively, you can create a user without using an e-mail address.
 This is useful specially when the user you want to create is attached to a role and not to a specific person.
 To do this, click _**Don't have an e-mail?**_ and provide the following information:
    - _User_: username used to log in.
 This user name cannot have numbers nor special characters.
-   - _E-mail (Admin)_: provide the email of the admin user to which, PayU send the options to generate or recover the password for this user.
+   - _E-mail (Admin)_: provide the e-mail of the admin user to which, PayU send the options to generate or recover the password for this user.
 * **Full name**: name of the user you want to create.
 * **Status**: set if the user you want to create is _Active_ or _Inactive_.